jlfaucher/executor/sandbox/jlf/delivery/readme.txt

     say from5to8~(9) -- 0
     say from20to30~(6) -- 0
     say from20to30~(25) -- 1

+    /*
+    The first block can be rewritten as a routine, no more nested blocks, but the code is less compact, and the order less natural (you discover the definition of the routine after the place from where it's called).
+    The inner block is an object (RexxBlock) returned by the routine.
+    */
+    from5to8 = range(5, 8) -- function call, here no tilde
+    say from5to8~(6) -- from5to8 is a RexxBlock to which the message "~()" is sent
+    ::routine range
+    use arg min, max
+    return { ::closure expose min max ; use arg num ; return min <= num & num <= max }

 A coactive closure is both a closure and a coactivity :